 Supplements- Individualized supplement programs with vitamins, minerals, trace elements, as well as glandular extracts from animals such as liver and thymus, help to help repair the patients damaged organs.
 He says that these nutrients serve to improve the overall metabolic function of his patients.

 Enzymes– Dr Kelley and Dr Gonzalez both believed that people are suffering from cancer because of a malfunctioning pancreas which is no longer producing enough enzymes to break down the protein encapsulation, or fibrin, that surrounds cancerous growths.
 To address this he would prescribe large amounts of pancreatic enzymes in order to break down this protein layer.
 He says that. “every cancer patient takes large quantities of pancreas product in capsule form, which we believe provide the main anti-cancer action.
-They consist of proteolytic protein-digesting pancreatic enzymes.
+They consist of proteolytic (or protein-digesting) pancreatic enzymes.
 A lot of the digestive enzymes that you find at the store use plant-based enzymes such as bromelain from pineapples and papain from papaya.
 They have a digestive capability, however, they are useless against cancer.
 Plant-based enzymes will not digest a tumor.
 You have to use animal-based enzymes.
-We use the enzymes derived from the pig pancreas, because the pig pancreas is most like the human pancreas.
-For years, endocrinologists used pig insulin to treat diabetics, because of all the commercially available animal sources, pig insulin was most like human insulin in terms of the amino acid sequence.
+We use the enzymes derived from the pancreas of a pig, because a pig pancreas is most like the human pancreas.
+For years, endocrinologists have used pig insulin to treat diabetics because of all the commercially available animal sources, pig insulin was most like human insulin in terms of the amino acid sequence.
 Pig pancreatic enzymes are most similar to human pancreatic enzymes of all the commercially available sources.”